ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 Of all the things listed, I think learning Git is the most important.

 This seems like a lot, but you don't have to do all of it.
 Just choose one or two that you want to do.
 If you know me personally, you would know that I have chosen CS Teaching Assistant, learning Bash and Git, and doing a personal project.
 If you choose to do personal or groups projects, make sure that you make it well documented, in case the recruiter comes to look.

+If you don't know what to choose, message me via Facebook.

 Expect each thing in the list to take one to three months.
 Don't rush.
 They are hard.
 They are not hard because they are hard to understand, but they are hard because many of them include extremely painful and boring work.
 Learning a new computer language is like learning a new human language.
 You will take time to learn.
 You take time to adapt and think in such a way.